PM520-Spring2022/Week7--MCMC-calculating-q/README.tex.md

 ### Example 3

 So now let's think about an independence sampler, in which rather than proposing $\theta'$ as a perturbation of the existing $\theta$, as in the above examples, we instead propose $\theta'$ as a sample from, for example, an exponential random variable.
-(So the proposed new value is indpendent of the existing value, contrary to Examples 1 and 2.
+(So the proposed new value is independent of the existing value, contrary to Examples 1 and 2.
 It doesn't have to be exponential, we could use any distribution here, so long as we use the same dist. each iteration)

 So now $q(\theta \rightarrow \theta')=expo(\theta')$, the prob. density of proposing the new value $\theta'$.